Who's Afraid of Virginia Woolf?: Title

 The title phrase happened to appear five years before the play's premiere, in a 1957 issue of The New Yorker:

+A coffee fiend we know dropped into an espresso joint in Greenwich Village the other day and found himself whiling away his time reading the graffiti on the wall beside his chair.
+Most of the stuff was pretty humdrum, but he was arrested by a legend, done in elegant calligraphy, that read, "Who's afraid of Virginia Woolf?"

-The New Yorker responded in 2013 by suggesting that perhaps the graffiti that Albee saw was the same graffiti that The New Yorker reported in 1957.
+The New Yorker responded in 2013 by suggesting that perhaps the graffito that Albee saw was the same graffito that The New Yorker reported in 1957.